oesmith/ralio/README.md

         Show your current tasks and stories

         point <story> <points>
-        Set the points for a story
+        Set the points for a story or defect

         task [options] <option> <target>
         Allow you to create and delete story tasks.